«Previous Next»

 The spacer rings for the dual wheels were made by cutting up an old Argon gas tank.
 Murphy cut the top and bottom off the tank and then cut the rest of the tank into rings the size he needed.
 He welded bent metal plates onto the outside wheels for bolts to come through the spacers.

 The machine steers in the middle by means of a universal joint.
-“The driveshaft comes through the middle with a universal joint in line with a pair of kingpins, and behind that I put bearings to let the frame twist the other way,” says Murphy.
+“The driveshaft comes through the middle with a universal joint in line with a pair of kingpins, and behind that, I put bearings to let the frame twist the other way,” says Murphy.

-Metal foot pedals welded onto both sides of the universal joint area make it easy for the operator to step up onto the seat.
-The seat bolts down on top of a big “overload” car spring for a comfortable ride and folds forward for protection from the weather.
 A long shift lever on one side of the steering wheel is used to go forward or backward.
 It came off the mower deck on one of the Cub Cadets.
 Another lever on the opposite side of the steering wheel is used to brake.
-Murphy made it by welding 2 garden tractor mower deck lift handles together.
+Murphy made it by welding two garden tractor mower deck lift handles together.

 The tractor’s chrome exhaust mufflers are off a Harley Davidson Sportster motorcycle.
 They were cut and bent to fit, then welded onto the Cub Cadets’ original exhausts.
 Caps taken from the end of Briggs & Stratton starters were mounted on top of each muffler and then sanded and painted black.
-“The mufflers have baffles in them so they aren’t real loud,” says Murphy.
+“The mufflers have baffles in them, so they aren’t real loud,” says Murphy.

 Chrome chain hooks on each side of the tractor add a decorative touch.